br4ch1st0chr0n3/vforces/README.md

 # Vforces

 Hi!
-Here's a list of solutions to Codeforces problems written in V for demonstrational purposes.
+This repo contains a number of solutions to Codeforces problems written in V for demonstrational purposes.
+They're in `./solutions/`.

 ## Setup
 I use VS Code with an awesome **acmX** [extension](https://marketplace.visualstudio.com/items?itemName=marx24.acmx) on Ubuntu 20.04.
 Here's their [GitHub](https://github.com/mfornet/acmx)